Skip to main content

 Editorial diagram showing model requests flowing through a kernel layer that reshapes latency, utilization, and cost before workloads reach Blackwell GPU racks.

-Another revealing detail in the blog post is that the authors say they worked with the cuDNN team to incorporate some FlashAttention-4 techniques into cuDNN starting with versions 9.13 and 9.14.
-That makes the release harder to read as simple open-source one-upmanship.
-It looks more like a preview of how Blackwell performance will actually be competed over: open kernels, vendor libraries, framework teams, and inference-stack builders all trying to close the same gap from different sides.
+A useful extra tell: Together says some FlashAttention-4 techniques are being incorporated into cuDNN 9.13 and 9.14 with NVIDIA's help.
+That makes the release harder to dismiss as open-source chest thumping.
+It looks more like a preview of how Blackwell performance will actually be contested: by kernel teams, vendor libraries, framework maintainers, and inference vendors all crowding into the same narrow performance gap.

 Source file